Makisness/Poker-Learning-Rust/README.md

-then loops through each item and swaps it with another random item inside the vector. this is ideal since no new numbers are being created I can be sure that there are no duplicates, additionally it works with vectors of any length which is helpful for my Monte Carlo simulation used for calculating win probabilities.
+then loops through each item and swaps it with another random item inside the vector. this is ideal since no new numbers are being created I can be sure that there are no duplicates, additionally the nature of this algorithm is helpful for my Monte Carlo simulation used for calculating win probabilities, primarily because it can randomize the positions of existing values in a vector.
+This means not having to do any complicated checks for duplicates or keeping track of cards removed from the deck.

-However, this may be less efficient since it requires the creation and shuffling of 52 items inside the vector when the majority of poker games are played with far fewer cards. but I do enjoy how it somewhat resembles the real-world act of shuffling a deck of cards (sorta..)
+However, this does come a slight tradeoff since it requires the creation and shuffling of 52 items inside the vector when the majority of poker games are played with far fewer cards.

 **Game Logic:**